-Ad hoc group of a majority of secured and unsecured bondholders and certain lenders of Tonon Bioenergia in the debt restructuring of the company.
+Ad hoc group of a majority of unsecured and secured bondholders and certain lenders of Tonon Bioenergia S.A. in its restructuring pursuant to Brazilian judicial reorganization proceeding.

 A group of bondholders in connection with the potential restructuring of GVO.

 Mergers and Acquisitions

-América Móvil (the largest wireless operator in Latin America) in over 10 international acquisitions and joint ventures throughout Brazil and the rest of the Americas, as well as in various capital market and bank financings.
+América Móvil (the largest wireless operator in Latin America) in over 10 international restructurings, acquisitions, and joint ventures throughout Brazil and the rest of the Americas, as well as in various capital market and bank financings.